-7.1.1 Enhancement 1 - OLR Regression Model
+7.2 Enhancement 2 - OLR Regression Model

 The regression error of the OLR model is the largest contributor towards the HIRS OLR CDR product's error budget.
 Although the magnitude of the regression error might only be reduced by a limited amount given similar degrees of information content, the error characteristics can be improved significantly when a better regression form is used.
 Band-by-band modeling approach is very promising to eliminate scene-dependent biases by independently estimating the variations in the water vapor absorptions and surface/cloud emission.
+Investigations of the desert overestimation and the subtropical underestimation are also needed.